ThompsonA93/CTS-Backend/doc/Fun7-Design.md

 | Free Version | Limited | **Available** | Limited |

+Jenkins appears to be an optimal solution.
+Given that there is not enough time left to complete the challenge at this point (Deadline in 6 hours), CircleCI will be used.

 ### Cloud and container orchestration
 To orchestrate containers, we utilize Docker as container engine.
 This can extend to Kubernetes, to distribute container runtimes accross a given network architecture.
 Cloud provisioning can be utilized via Cloud service providers which offer Kubernetes interfaces, including AWS, Microsoft and Google.

+Given the requirement of leveraging Google Cloud, the Google kubernetes engine will be used.

 #### Worker node failure resilience
 1. Optimizing node stability